wbudic/LifeLog/Current Development Check List.md

 * &#10004; Single database, multi-user login.
 * Static pages setting for the pages directory.
 * Provide markdown text functionality to html pages.
 For quick vanilla plain documentation.
-* Search on multiple words should rank by encounter of words specified and display first.
-(That one is difficult)
-* Auto collapse/expand on multi line logs by 0-none as default.
-Setting to 1 or more shows only that number of lines.
-(That one is difficult)

 ### v.2.0 SUN RC2 Encountered